 Sarov is still obscured by the trees and bushes, like the Sleeping Beauty's castle.
 I went back there, to the house where my grandfather, who worked at KB-11, lived.
 Like many other young scientists, he thought he would go to the city for a year or two but stayed there for the rest of his life.

 I never knew my grandfather, but inherited his archive of film negatives.
-He was a passionate photographer, but due to the strict secrecy, he never documented anything related to it.
-The traces of the context only appear as scratches, abstract overexposed frames, and burnt spots on the film.
+He was a passionate photographer, yet, due to strict secrecy, he never documented anything directly related to his work.
+Traces of the context appear only as scratches, burnt spots, and abstract overexposed frames.

 The project is assembled as a speculative archive.
 I connect a number of time periods and historical contexts, my family history, and the image of a closed city, incorporating pictures from my grandfather's archive, photographs taken by me in and around the city, and staged images based on facts, legends, and speculation.
 Moldy, spoiled by time, and treated with acid, photographs become a metaphor for the cyclical nature of religious and state imperatives, while the city remains elusive in temporal corrosions of memory.